 Most childhoods are full of mixed messages about love.
-Most parents and care-givers did not and still do not know how to truly love themselves unconditionally.
+Most parents and caregivers did not and still do not know how to love themselves unconditionally.
 How can they teach the next generation about unconditional love?
-Instead we learn “I am loved if/when…”
+Instead, we learn, “I am loved if/when….”

 It is an elemental need for everybody to be loved.
-Therefore, it becomes our task as children to “crack the code” to this love which is conditional, to figure out who we need to be for others to like and love us.
+Therefore, as children, it becomes our task to “crack the code” to this conditional love, to figure out who we need to be for others to like and love us.
 The rules of conditional love vary from person to person.
-Maybe our mother loves us when we are helpful, our grandmother give us attention when we smile a lot, our father loves us when we excel in school, our friends like us best when we agree with them and our teacher rewards us for neatness.
-So we become little actors, take on different roles.
+Maybe our mother loves us when we are helpful, our grandmother gives us attention when we smile a lot, our father loves us when we excel in school, our friends like us best when we agree with them, and our teacher rewards us for neatness.
+So we become little actors, taking on different roles.
 Those roles are not a conscious choice.
-We step into them to have our most basic need to be loved met.
+We step into them to meet our most basic need to be loved.

 Different authors, like John Gray and Carolyn Myss, have come up with different groups of childhood roles.
 None of these lists are complete, they are examples of how we respond to conditional love.
 Instead of being our authentic selves, we create a persona which we hope will be accepted and result in attention and love.
 Sometimes we feel we cannot get positive attention.
 In those cases—as every teacher knows—negative attention is better than none.

 Robert Holden describes the following seven roles in his book “Loveability”: The good child, the helper, the star, the happy child, the melancholy child, the independent child, the rebel, the genius, and the peaceful child.